singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 Why might  this be more space efficient?
 Suppose we had a very large stack and the  first element inserted happened to be the minimum.
 In the first solution,  we would be keeping n integers, where n is the size of the stack.
 In the second solution though, we store just a few pieces of data: a second stack with one element and the members within this stack.

 **3.3      Stack of Plates:** Imagine  a  (literal)  stack  of  plates.
 If  the  stack  gets  too  high,  it might  topple.
 Therefore, in real life, we would  likely start  a new  stack  when  the  previous  stack  exceeds some threshold.
 Implement a data  structure SetOfStacks that  mimics  this.
 SetOfStacks should  be composed of several stacks and should create a new stack once the previous one  exceeds capacity.
-SetOfStacks.push() and  SetOfStacks. pop() should  behave identically  to a single  stack (that is, pop()  should  return the same values as it would if there  were just  a single stack).
+SetOfStacks.push() and  SetOfStacks.pop() should  behave identically  to a single  stack (that is, pop()  should  return the same values as it would if there  were just  a single stack).

 FOLLOW UP

-Implement a function  popAt(int  index) which  performs  a pop  operation on a specific  sub­ stack.
+Implement a function  popAt(int  index) which  performs  a pop  operation on a specific  sub-stack.

 SOLUTION